 - the combination of valves allow the Shiffter to stay non-drip when not in use but allow it to retain its shape and water pressure

 - the inclusion of valves also mean that you can simply pick the Shiffter up from its stand and put it back in place without any complicated fiddling

 - having no removable lids and nozzles means that there is nothing to drop down the toilet accidentally

 So the new design represented a significant improvement from the initial idea – a great design with improved practicality.
-Consequently we have a pending UK patent (Patent Application No. 1613313.4) with foreign applications due to be filed after the Kickstarter campaign.
+Consequently we have a pending international patent application filed.